jundalisay/sp/content/en/research/engels/communism/part-03.md

 hence, either that big industry must itself be given up, which is an absolute impossibility, or that it makes unavoidably necessary an entirely new organization of society in which production is no longer directed by mutually competing individual industrialists but rather by the whole society operating according to a definite plan and taking account of the needs of all.

-2. Big industry, and the limitless expansion of production which it makes possible, bring within the range of feasibility a social order in which so much is produced that every member of society will be in a position to exercise and develop all his powers and faculties in complete freedom.
+2. The limitless expansion of production allows big industry.

+This expanded production makes feasibile a social order where so much is produced that everyone can exercise and develop all his powers and faculties in complete freedom.

-It thus appears that the very qualities of big industry which, in our present-day society, produce misery and crises are those which, in a different form of society, will abolish this misery and these catastrophic depressions.
+Thus, the very qualities of big industry which currently produce misery and crises will abolish this misery and catastrophic depressions in a different form of society.

 We see with the greatest clarity: